 Diagnosis of Pediatric Vomiting

-Vomiting is a symptom and a potential harbinger of underlying serious disorder.
+Vomiting is a symptom and a potential harbinger of an underlying serious disorder.

-Extensive history taking followed by relevant clinical examination can often narrow down the system involved.
+Extensive history taking, followed by a relevant clinical examination, can often narrow down the system involved.

 Salient points to be essentially covered in history are:

 - Demographic details of the patient: age, sex, place of residence (important in cases of epidemics and food poisoning)

 - Any other associated complaints: fever, earache, headache, abdominal pain, dysphagia

 - Review of systems, past medical and surgical history, drug intake, drug allergy, social and nutritional history